Perugia Food

 What chocolate is Perugia known for?

-Perugia is known for its delicious and famous chocolate called "Perugina."
-Established in 1907, Perugina is a well-known Italian chocolate brand that produces high-quality chocolates, including the iconic Baci chocolates with hazelnuts.
+Perugia is home of Perugina, a well-known Italian chocolate brand that produces high-quality chocolates, including the iconic Baci chocolates with hazelnuts.
 To learn more about factory visits, tastings, and the history of Baci, check the official Casa del Cioccolato Perugina website.